 - Good comfortable clothing and shoes.

 - Water to hydrate during your workout.

 [Step 1] Warm Up And Stretches

 Try with a quick 2-minute high step in place to get the blood flowing and the leg muscles warm.
-Next, do some walking lunges for a minute.
-As your muscles warm up you can begin to stretch.
+Next, make some walking lunges for a minute.
+As your muscles warm up, you can begin to stretch.
 Do some toe touches, side bends, and quad stretches.

 [Step 2] Adjust The Recumbent Bike